Skip to main content

 Here's a skeleton implementation for handling received WebSocket messages:

-const onMessageListener = (wsMsg) => { const msg = JSON.parse(wsMsg.data); switch (msg.type) { case "STATUS": switch (msg.status) { case "INITIALIZED": ws.send(JSON.stringify({ type: "CONFIG", pipeline: [ { "task": "ASR", "exceptionHandlingPolicy": "THROW", "config": { "tag": "<insert on of the available asr tags here>", "parameters": { "enableInterims": true } } } ] })); break; case "CONFIGURED": // TODO: Start streaming audio data. break; case "FINISHED": // TODO: Clean up and close WebSocket connection. break; default: console.warn("Unexpected session status:", msg.status); } break; case "TEXT_SEGMENT": // TODO: Handle transcription segment. break; case "WARNING": // TODO: Handle warning message. break; case "ERROR": // TODO: Handle error and close WebSocket connection if needed. break; default: console.warn("Unexpected message type:", msg.type); }};
+const onMessageListener = (wsMsg) => { const msg = JSON.parse(wsMsg.data); switch (msg.type) { case "STATUS": switch (msg.status) { case "INITIALIZED": ws.send(JSON.stringify({ type: "CONFIG", pipeline: [ { "task": "ASR", "exceptionHandlingPolicy": "THROW", "config": { "tag": "<insert on of the available asr tags here>", "parameters": { "enableInterims": true } } } ] })); break; case "CONFIGURED": // Start streaming PCM16LE audio frames once you reach CONFIGURED. break; case "FINISHED": // Clean up and close the WebSocket connection. break; default: console.warn("Unexpected session status:", msg.status); } break; case "TEXT_SEGMENT": console.log(tokensToText(msg.textSegment.tokens)); break; case "WARNING": // TODO: Handle warning message. break; case "ERROR": console.error("Streaming error", msg); break; default: console.warn("Unexpected message type:", msg.type); }};

 The above example uses a simple pipeline containing only an ASR stage.
-For more information on building more complex pipelines, please refer to the main
+For more information on building more complex pipelines, please refer to the main API reference.

 Processing transcription responses